RajanDhamala/What-i_Learned_Today/Learned.md

 today was internet fundamental and application exam thus unable to learn new concepts

 date:2024/07/26
-today was advanced comp network exam starting to learn reduc
+today was advanced comp network exam starting to learn redux

+date:20224/07/26
+today i learned more about componnets and get a clarity on few topics